 You can purchase specialist leather strops from our website – click here

 Caring for punches

 Round, oval, oblong or strap end punches are much harder to sharpen due to the rounded shapes.
-To prolong their life push into a hard beeswax block before use, this gently pushes away the burrs and at the same time lightly greases the bladed edge.
+To prolong their life push into a beeswax block before use, this gently pushes away the burrs and at the same time lightly greases the bladed edge.

 Think about what you are punching down into.
 The harder the surface to more easily the fine sharp keen edge will blunt.
 For best result use the compressed rubber poundo boards.